pacmr/Wildcard-Certificate/README.md

 This certificate is an wildcard certificate: *.domain.my

 - server.pfx
-This is an combination of server.key and server.crt Some applications need this, ie jellyfin
+This is an combination of server.key and server.crt.
+Some applications need this, ie jellyfin.
 This is to be generated every year.
 This certificate is an wildcard certificate: *.domain.my